UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/tier2_storage/index.md

 ## Restoring Archived Data

-Data that are not touched for at least 90 and 180 days are automatically retiered to archival storage (Glacier and Deep Glacier, respectively). {==Files stored in an archival state cannot be transferred out of AWS until they are restored==}.
+Data that are not touched for at least 90 and 180 days are automatically re-tiered to archival storage (Glacier and Deep Glacier, respectively). {==Files stored in an archival state cannot be transferred out of AWS until they are restored==}.
 Restore requests can be submitted either via the User Portal or using a command line utility available on our compute nodes.

 The time it takes for an object to be retrieved is dependent on its storage class.
 Objects in Glacier may take a few hours while objects in Deep Glacier may take up to a day or two.
 Once an object has been restored, it will move back up to the frequent access tier and can be downloaded using any transfer method you prefer.